Top 10 Horror Films of All Time

 Release year: 1996

 Scream” exploded back in 1996 spotlighting the horror genre with a meta analysis on its current decline packaged within a slasher formula that emphasized a who-dun-it mystery.
-Cleverly directed by horror maestro Wes Craven (“Nightmare on Elm Street“ (1984), “The Hills Have Eyes“ (1977)) and accompanied by an outstanding score from Marco Beltrami, “Scream” introduced a brand new horror icon for the 90’s generation in the form of Ghostface and twisted the genre’s conventions in surprising ways.
+Cleverly directed by horror maestro Wes Craven (“Nightmare on Elm Street“ (1984)) and accompanied by an outstanding score from Marco Beltrami, “Scream” introduced a brand new horror icon for the 90’s generation in the form of Ghostface and twisted the genre’s conventions in surprising ways.
 Supported by an excellent cast that share genuine chemistry and enough characterization to make you care for who lives and dies, “Scream” had also the privilege to come up with a commentary not only on horror but on the actions of individuals that have a domino effect on those around them.
 And that is why it stands the test of time.
 All the ghosts and ghouls in the world cannot be scarier than a psychotic with a knife.

 Suspense: